Advanced Usage

 Example

-When your ready to complete the purchase process for the customer you can validate and tokenize the payment data:
+When you are ready to complete the purchase process for the customer you can validate and tokenize the payment data:

 const component = document.querySelector('registration-cancellation');